veqqq/FinanceSDK/README.md

     WHERE dailyOHLCVs.TickerID = tickers.TickerID
 );

-sudo docker exec -it pgsql-dev bash
+sudo docker exec -it financesdk_db_1 bash

 - .env file in /e like this:{"X-RapidAPI-Key":"apikey"}